 Who will be selected to participate in the assembly?

-- Participants for the Civic Assembly will be Culver City residents stratified and randomly selected via lottery to include a broadly representative mix of people in terms of age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.
+- Participants for the Civic Assembly will be Culver City residents (age 18+) stratified and randomly selected via lottery to include a broadly representative mix of people in terms of age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.

 Will participants be paid and how will they receive payment?